bsdunx/Granite/OVERVIEW.md

 This implements a filesystem.
 The design here is a bit radical.
 The only file operations supported are `mmap()` or `MapViewOfFile()`.
 No stream API exists.
-On Android, the APK buffer mapping feature is used (which should basically map to mmap anyways for uncompressed files).

 The path system is based around protocols where a path is `protocol://path/inside/protocol`.
 The builtin protocols are:
 - `builtin://`.
 Should always refer to `assets/` in some shape or form, where you can find the Granite builtin shaders and so on.